sitegeist/Sitegeist.LostInTranslation/README.md

   * Strategy `sync` will auto-translate and sync the node every time a node is updated in the default preset language
 * The node setting `options.translateOnAdoption` has been renamed to `options.automaticTranslation`
 * The new node option `options.automaticTranslation` was introduced

+### 3.1.0

+* The retranslation feature was upmerged from 2.1 and backed by a custom projection to keep track precisely of what has changed in the reference language